arpitbbhayani/articles/blogs/better-programmer.md

 ### Action Items

+ - Once every 6 months try to model a physical phenomenon

 # Read twice shit ton of code
-Contrary to popular opinion, it is not only writing but also reading quality code by expert programmer helps a lot.
-I would recommend, you

- - read open-source code

-This helps you
+It is not only writing that improves your programming skills but reading some quality code written by expert programmer helps a ton.
+The best way to start doing it is by picking up an open source project (in your favourite programming language) and just start going through it.
+It is okay to not understand it fully but skimming it a few times will improve your programming vocabulary and broaden your horizon.
+By doing this you

- - discover new programming paradigms that you could later use in your code,
+ - discover new programming paradigms
- - find ways to structure code for extensibility
+ - find ways to properly structure your code for extensibility
- - learn best practices while writing code
+ - learn best programming practices

 ### Action Items